Lakshamana/compasso-uol-assessment/README.md

   [asdf](https://github.com/asdf-vm/asdf) and [asdf-nodejs plugin](https://github.com/asdf-vm/asdf-nodejs)
   for managing node versions to run this project.

 There's a .nvmrc file in the project root directory.
-That should set properly set node version.
+That should properly set node version.
 Ensure that node version is LTS (or above) by running

 ```